-However it does not necessarily follow that all of this need should be provided as additional bedspaces in residential institutions in Use Class C2.
-It is important to note that the Government's reform of Health and

-Adult Social Care is underpinned by a principle of sustaining people at home for as long as possible, thereby avoiding expensive hospital and care home services.
-Therefore, despite the ageing population, current policy means that the number of care home and nursing home beds required may increase proportionately more slowly than the number of older people, as people are supported to continue living in their own homes for longer.
+However, it does not necessarily follow that all this need should be provided as additional bed spaces in residential institutions in Use Class C2.
+The Government's reform of Health and Adult Social Care is underpinned by a principle of sustaining people at home for as long as possible, thereby avoiding expensive hospital and care home services.
+Therefore, despite the ageing population, current policy means that the number of care home and nursing home beds needed may increase proportionately more slowly than the number of older people, as people are supported to continue living in their own homes for longer.